2,000 Views0

 Reinfection Prevention is crucial..

-• Wash your hands before meals and after using the bathroom.
+• Wash your hands before meals and after using the bathroom

-• Avoid sharing utensils, cups, or toothbrushes.
+• Avoid sharing utensils, cups, or toothbrushes

-• Drink safe, filtered water.
+• Drink filtered or safe water

 Where Matula Tea Fits In

-Key Takeaway
+Key Takeaways

 Frequently Asked Questions About Recurrence